practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Prolog/README.md

 Update the _.bashrc_ file with: _export PATH="$PATH:$HOME/scripts/Prolog/ALS_Prolog/ALSProlog/unix/linux/als-prolog"_

+Warning message "gc not 64-bit yet" indicates that: _It is a 32-bit system_; see from here: https://alsprolog.com/ again; "gc" may mean "garbage collection".
+I suppress this warning and other system messages with switch _-q_ below.

 From the provided, official examples, I only got the _./ALS_Prolog/ALSProlog/examples/als/queens.pro_ example working immediately, after testing some of them.
 Not surprisingly, I had to re-work the benchmarking program of the [map coloring problem of Germany](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/04%20-%20logic%20programming/Prolog/graph_4coloring_Germany2g_ALS.pro) for ALS Prolog.
 Here, mainly predicates _nth0()_ and _nth()_ are not existing, and had to be replaced with other ones.

-Then, similar to GNU Prolog, the (Ubuntu) default stack size is too small and must be lifted, something which can be done with a switch.
+Then, similar to GNU Prolog, the (Ubuntu) default stack size is too small for this problem and must be lifted, something which can be done with switch: _-stack 512_

 To start this program automatically, its _main_ predicate has to be provided from the shell command with switch _-g main._: